 Tiko was founded by Elke Kroeger-Radcliffe (who is currently the volunteer director), a passionate cross-cultural psychologist, who got a job training the nurses at the nearby St Francis Mission Hospital in Katete in 1993.
 Read about her fascinating story here: www.tikondane.org/about-us.

-RoundTrip is helping 14 young Zambians take part in an internship program at Tiko, where they help provide these crucial services to the local community.
+Tikondane is looking to the future – a future where they no longer rely on donations for their survival, and where they are completely run by local Zambians.
+RoundTrip is assisting in these efforts.
+Primarily, we are helping 14 young Zambians take part in an internship program at Tiko, where they help provide crucial services to the local community.
 Essentially:

 - These interns are school leavers with plenty of potential, but lack the resources to continue their education at tertiary level.

 - They have little hope of finding a job in this part of Zambia where unemployment is about 80%.

 - RoundTrip supplies the interns with a regular monthly allowance, which is often the only cash income they and their families (often numbering more than 10 people) receive.